 3.5 The library receives email copies of the minutes of the curriculum committee, the monthly meeting of the heads of the instructional departments, the faculty senate, and the monthly meeting of the college trustees.
-The library director also attends the monthly Department Chair, Instructional Council, and Curriculum Committee meetings.
+The library director also attends the monthly Department Chair, and Curriculum Committee meetings.
 These two information gathering activities provides advance notice of new courses, programs, and college interests which will need library informational support and allows the library time to proactively acquire essential library materials.

 3.6 The library professional staff annually review each of the library collections and note where obsolete materials should be removed, and where new materials and topics should be added.

 3.7 The reference and public service staff who work directly with students note areas or topics for which new materials are needed, and these needs are translated into specific acquisitions.
 Recommendations from individual students for improving the collections are welcomed and also actively solicited via bulletins posted in the library and at the library’s website.

 3.8 The interlibrary loan office compiles a weekly list of items borrowed from other libraries.
 This is used to note items that the library does not have, some of which are determined to be of wider interest and are purchased for addition to the collection.
 Items that are of very specialized interest and unlikely to have broader value to the college library clientele are not purchased – the interlibrary loan service being the appropriate means for providing access to materials that are only rarely needed.